Dynamic DNS for Gandi-hosted domains

 -d "{\"rrset_values\": [\"$EXT_IP\"]}"

 Should you find these lines cryptic, here's a more detailed version of what happens.
-We retrieve our public IP address from https://ifconfig.me, a free service operated by IPinfo (it seems as good as a third party gets).
+We retrieve our public IP address from https://api.ipify.org, a free service which seems as good as a third party gets.
 Then we compare it to the last IP address we stored: either they match and there's nothing to do, or the address has changed and we need to replace the stale DNS record.

 Next, we register our secret Gandi API key, along with our own domain name.
 If you don't have one yet, you can retrieve a fresh API key by browsing the Security submenu of your Gandi account settings.
+(Edit: As of October 2024, Gandi has semi-retired the API keys in favor of a token-based system.
+Create a PAT from Gandi and use it with a Authorization: Bearer XXXX header.)
 Now we're ready for the curl API call which will update the DNS record on Gandi's side.

 The specific endpoint is documented here.
 Note that you could change A to AAAA if you need IPv6 instead of IPv4, or change @ to www for targeting a subdomain instead of the root domain, etc.